Nani143341/AI/readme.md

 Navigate to the root directory where all the project files are located.
 Run tests using python manage.py test.

-Static Files
-Static files (CSS, JavaScript) are served using Django's static file handling.
-Ensure the STATICFILES_DIRS and STATIC_URL settings are configured properly.

 Customizing the Admin Site
 The admin interface is customized by creating a custom admin.py file in the relevant app and registering models with custom admin classes.